The game plan for evangelism group event work

 Prayer: each evangelism meet-up event, will be started with prayer.
 There is nothing more powerful than praying in Jesus' name.

 After an event, we will meet up at a fast food restaurant nearby, Chick Fil A, Starbucks, etc. The meet-up will be to celebrate food/comradeship for work well done.
 For most events, we will get together for a short amount of time to talk, eat, or drink.

 We will also use this time to share feedback and the interactions we had in the events we did during that day.
 Later that evening, the leader will assign different workers to reach out and contact those who signed up for a study or gave us their info.
 We will text people (to ask/or confirm the best Bible study time for them) of those who signed up.

 During the week, if one of you (workers) gets a text back, forward the text to the teacher.
 He'll coordinate the Bible study with the person who texted, (if willing) and with the group.

 The last Saturday of the month will be for meeting together in one of the group members' homes, for discussion on the month's activities.
 This will also be a time for sharing feedback, ideas, and encouragement.

 We will have spiritual study, prayer, and singing as well.
 The meet-up will be a potluck.
 Everyone is encouraged to bring a dish or drink.
-(See the “evangelism game plan” template to learn more.
-Coming soon!)
+(See the “evangelism game plan” template and our training resources)